Table of Contents

 A manager and employee create a plan that suits both

-Competing is about standing your ground and trying to win the argument.
+Competing is about standing firm and asserting your position to achieve a result.
 This style is used when the matter is urgent or very important.
 It can solve problems quickly but may hurt relationships if overused.

 A manager insisting on safety rules despite team complaints